The Matilda Project

 The Matilda Project recognises the importance of education for human health and development.
 In this project, AISM sponsors the primary education of 30 children from remote villages in Sabah, who are housed in a hostel called Asrama Desa Pukak.
 In partnership with the Good Shepherd Foundation of Malaysia since its launch in 2010, we do a range of fundraising activities and student field trips as part of our school support.

-Matilda expedition
+Matilda Expedition

 As part of a practical unit, a group of Year 8-10 students and teachers visit for a week every year to help refurbish the hostel, organise storytelling sessions and teach English to the children.
 This opportunity challenges our students to grow physically, socially as well as emotionally.

-The Chin Immersion Program
+The Chin Immersion

 Through learning in a safe and structured learning environment, they are able to practice their English while becoming familiar with Western educational techniques and expectations.
 This prepares them for their eventual move to a host country, giving them hope for a better future.
 Our students learn more about Chin people, aiding their awareness and understanding about the world they live in.